VadeanFlaviuAlexandru/Pizza_Workshop_with_Javascript/README.md

-The final assignment, a C.R.U.D. , I had to present while studying web development, but I wanted it to have its own repository.
+The final assignment, a colorful C.R.U.D. with log in and sign up, I had to present while studying web development, but I wanted it to have its own repository.

 Programs I used:
   - Javascript